 - Drizzle - add a drizzle of white chocolate for drama and beauty like in the White Chocolate Cranberry Bars (GF).
 Caramel drizzled over the top would also be delicious.

-How To Make Orange Chocolate Bark: Step-By-Step
+How To Make Dark Chocolate Orange Bark: Step-By-Step

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: